Vinegar has numerous uses in the garden. From eliminating weeds to repelling pests, there is a role for it in your vegetable garden.

 Dirty leaves can block sunlight [2], affecting photosynthesis and natural plant growth.
 However, you can use vinegar on plants to clean the leaves.

 Combine a teaspoon of vinegar with a gallon of water.
-Next, dip a piece of clean cloth in the solution and use it to gently wipe off the leaves.
+Next, dip a clean piece of cloth in the solution and use it to gently wipe the leaves off.

-This works especially well for indoor and greenhouse plants.
-You can also mist the leaves and wipe them off with a soft cloth for shine.
+This works exceptionally well for indoor and greenhouse plants.
+You can also mist the leaves and wipe them off with a soft cloth to achieve a shine.

 10. General Pest Control Spray